- How Sleep Works

 - Sleep Resources

 - Sleep Health

 - Sleep Medicine

-In a substantial proportion of cases, RBD can occur before the development of Parkinson’s disease and Lewy body dementia.
-The prevalence of developing a neurodegenerative disease following up to 5 years of the RDB diagnosis is between 30%-45% according to recent studies .One researcher suggested that curing REM behavior disorder could be a way to prevent development of Parkinson’s Disease.
+REM behavior disorder is linked to Parkinson’s Disease and Lewy Body Dementia, and can precede the development of these disorders by 5 to 10 years.
+The likelihood of developing a neurodegenerative disease following up to 5 years of the RDB diagnosis is between 30 – 45 percent, according to recent studies .One researcher suggested that curing REM behavior disorder could be a way to prevent development of Parkinson’s Disease.

 People with RBD who know about their behavior sometimes develop hypnophobia, especially when others are around (house guests) and they fear embarrassment.
-Therapists often recommend barriers around the bed to prevent destructive behavior on others.
-Patients have been known to constrain themselves by sleeping in sleeping bags or with oven mitts on their hands.
+Environmental modifications, including barriers around the bed, are sometimes used to treat RBD.
+Some people use physical constraints, like sleeping in sleeping bags or wearing oven mitts during sleep.